MicrosoftDocs/m365copilot-docs/docs/openapi-document-guidance.md

     required: false
 ```

 **Responses:** Clearly define all possible responses for each operation, including both success and error responses.
-Each response should have a status code and a description of what it represents.
+Each response must have a status code and a description of what it represents.
 Including examples of responses helps Copilot to understand what to expect from the API.

 ```yaml
 responses: